 540-231-7728 | firstname.lastname@example.org

 She is the author of five books of poems, including Ideal Cities (Harper Perennial, 2010), which was a 2009 National Poetry series winner; Copia (BOA Editions, 2014); and Holy Moly Carry Me (BOA Editions, 2018), which won the 2018 National Jewish Book Award in poetry, and was a finalist for the Library of Virginia Award, and the National Book Critics Circle Award.
 Her sixth book of poems, Useful Junk, is forthcoming in 2022 from BOA Editions.

 Meitner’s poems have been anthologized widely, and have appeared in publications including Best American Poetry, Ploughshares, Virginia Quarterly Review, The New York Times Magazine, The New Republic, and Tin House.
-Other honors include fellowships from the MacDowell Colony, the Wisconsin Institute for Creative Writing, the Virginia Center for the Creative Arts, the Hermitage Foundation, and Blue Mountain Center.
+Other honors include fellowships from MacDowell, the Wisconsin Institute for Creative Writing, the Virginia Center for the Creative Arts, the Hermitage Artists Retreat, Bethany Arts Community, and Blue Mountain Center.
 She was also the 2015 US-UK Fulbright Distinguished Scholar in Creative Writing at the Seamus Heaney Centre for Poetry at Queen’s University Belfast.

 Meitner’s poems generally explore women’s corporeal experiences, as well as interstitial spaces and geographical borderlands, and her work often addresses ideas around sense of place, home, exile, and both personal and collective memory.
 As a poet with a deep interest in working in documentary modes, Meitner has undertaken larger-scale photo-text projects to investigate specific social and political issues as they relate to particular (often urban) environments, and issues of consumption in an advanced capitalist society.